 With a major shift toward value-based care, procedures are moving out of the hospital setting and into ASCs.
 However, some procedures have moved faster than others, unlike joint replacement surgeries.

-Lucey notes three major issues slowing the shift from the hospital outpatient departments (HOPD) to ASCs:
+Lucey notes three major issues slowing the shift from hospital outpatient departments (HOPD) to ASCs:

 - Determining if a patient is suited for treatment in an ASC.